-- 55-67 George Street is redeveloped, providing a 5m setback to the Link along the eastern boundary and including stage 4 of tunnel connecting to George Street and delivery of Block 3 'City Stage'. - 5.
-A new laneway is created along the western boundary of the site providing a north-south connection from Macquarie Street to George Street.
+- 4. 55-67 George Street is redeveloped, providing a 3.9m setback to the Link along the eastern boundary and including stage 4 of tunnel connecting to George Street and delivery of Block 3 'City Stage'. - A new laneway is created between 55-67 George Street and 41 George Street providing a north-south connection from Macquarie Street to George Street.